antonw-88/GICSP/study-topics.md

 # CORE MATERIAL
 This section is aimed at providing a concise overview of the material that seems the absolutely most relevant/vital for GICSP exam preparation.
+As a note: the book "_Sandworm_" by Andy Greenberg is highly recommended.
+Both for the content itself, but also as a break from highly technical/regulatory/process-oriented reading.

 ## INTRODUCTORY OVERVIEW MATERIAL
 The CISA course is very superficial, but good for getting used to potentially new terminology.